ramhee98/MoodleUpdater/README.md

 2. **Database Backup**:
    - Dump the Moodle database to a `.sql` file in the directory specified in `config.ini`.
-   - Database credentials are read from the `config.php` file by default.
+   - Database credentials are read from the `config.php` file if `read_db_from_config` is enabled in `config.ini`.
+Otherwise, credentials specified in `config.ini` are used, password is requested by the user.

 3. **Git Operations**:
-   - Clone the Moodle repository, checkout a specific branch, and sync submodules.
+   - Clone the Moodle repository.
    - Optionally restore `config.php` from a previous backup.
+   - Ensures the local repository is up-to-date before operations if there are no local changes.

 4. **Multithreading**:
    - Directory backups, database dumps, and Git operations can run concurrently, saving time.